-3.19 The illustrative example has some limitations compared to a real life pension plan.
-In a typical, pension plan, there would be many employees and there could potentially be plan amendments or curtailments occurring.
-However, in the illustrative example, there is only one employee and so there is no plan amendment or curtailment and therefore no past service cost.

-- 3.20 The employee is initially assumed to work for eleven years and the benefit is immediately paid at the end of the period of service, so there is no revision in the demographic assumptions.
-In real life, the calculation would be impacted by changes in assumptions about mortality and employee turnover. - 3.21 Furthermore, benefits under a defined benefit plan may be subject to vesting conditions, such as the completion of a service period which is not considered in the illustrative example.
+- 3.19 The illustrative example has some limitations compared to a real life pension plan.
+In a typical pension plan, there would be many employees and there could potentially be plan amendments or curtailments occurring.
+However, in the illustrative example, there is only one employee and so there is no plan amendment or curtailment and therefore no past service cost. - 3.20 The employee is initially assumed to work for eleven years and the benefit is immediately paid at the end of the period of service.
+There is no revision in the demographic assumptions.
+In real life, the calculation would be impacted by changes in assumptions about mortality and employee turnover. - 3.21 Furthermore, benefits under a defined benefit plan may be subject to vesting conditions, such as the completion of a service period.
+In the illustrative example, the likelihood of meeting the vesting conditions has not been considered.